-- As soon as reasonably practicable (and no more than three working days) after any meeting of the Cabinet or any of its Committees or Cabinet Member/Chief Officer, whether held in public or private, the Committee Services Officer will publish a record of every executive decision taken at that meeting on the Council's website. - ii.
-The relevant notice will bear the date on which it is published and will specify that the Executive decision may be implemented, after the expiry of three working days after the publication of the decision, unless a "Request for call-in" is made of the Executive decision, by at least two Councillors (who are not members of the Cabinet).
+As soon as reasonably practicable (and no more than three working days) after any meeting of the Cabinet or any of its Committees or Cabinet Member/Chief Officer, whether held in public or private, the Committee Services Officer will publish a record of every executive decision taken at that meeting on the Council's website.

-iii.
+- ii.
+The relevant notice will bear the date on which it is published and will specify that the Executive decision may be implemented, after the expiry of three working days after the publication of the decision, unless a "Request for call-in" (please refer to the call-in procedure rules in paragraph B 11.9) is made of the Executive decision, by at least two Councillors (who are not members of the Cabinet). - iii.
 The Monitoring Officer is authorised to correct any minor errors in the recording of Executive Decisions but not so as to replace or otherwise substantially amend the decision of the Executive.
 In the event of a major alteration, the relevant decision-maker or decision body will be asked to make another Executive decision to correct the Executive record.